Wi-Fi's next era is coming as a compromise on the upcoming 802.11n high-speed wireless networking standard is reportedly just weeks away.

 At a May 2005 IEEE meeting, despite being the favorite, TGn Sync's proposal failed to win enough support to become the draft 802.11n standard.
 The IEEE's bylaws subsequently dictated that both groups' proposals be reconsidered.

-WWiSE and TGn Sync have since come together to broker a
+WWiSE and TGn Sync have since come together to broker a compromise, and Dulaney said they will most likely enact a merged standard.

 "What's going to happen is that they're going to resolve to use the best of both," he said.
 Most likely, users will have optional use of 20 or 40 MHz channels, backwards compatibility with 802.11a, b and g, as well as increased radio sensitivity and other advanced techniques.